An up and down month but lots of dried flower makes

 I love to snuggle up at home with all the Christmas craft magazines.
 I get loads of ideas, but am unlikely to ever have time to try them all.
 This year, things I have spotted that stand out are: Christmas wreaths decorated with ribbons only, rather than fresh or dried flowers or foliage; loads of natural decorations using cinnamon sticks, orange slices and pine cones; and the use of 24 paper cones like these handmade confetti cones to hold Advent gifts.

-You can see from the log stack in the background of the photo below that I love my open fires, and one article suggested throwing a few cinnamon sticks on the fire to give your house a Christmas fragrance.
+I love my open fires, and one article suggested throwing a few cinnamon sticks on the fire to give your house a Christmas fragrance.
 Haven’t tried that one yet!

 Something else I’ve been reading in front of the fire is “A Book of Pot-Pourri” by Gail Duff.
 It was written in 1985, and I picked it up along with some other second-hand dried flowers books in a nearby garden centre.
 I’ve been marking relevant pages with sticky notes, which seems to be a bit of a waste of time as every page is marked!
 I was particularly interested in the use of orris root powder in drying citrus fruits and their peel – for instance when making pomanders – this calls for further research I think!